Sport and Wellbeing

 The University of Waikato fields are the largest of any New Zealand University.
 They cater for a range of recreation and sporting activities including the Social Sport outdoor league and act as the home fields of the University of Waikato Rugby Club, Unicol Football Club and the Hamilton Cricket Association.

 There are three cricket nets situated by the Sports Pavilion available for use.
-These are run by the Hamilton Cricket Association.
-To make a booking, call the Hamilton Cricket Association Office on (07) 856 6009, or email Janice Fraser: [email protected].
+To make a booking email [email protected](please note all bookings need to be made at least 2 days in advance).

 Courts - Basketball, Netball, Tennis and Squash